- Pascal Weisenburger, Mirko Köhler, Guido Salvaneschi, Distributed Systems Development with ScalaLoci, conditionally accepted at OOPSLA 2018.

 - Subproject E05 – “Privacy-Aware Distributed Computation”, accepted in the CROSSING collaborative project (SFB) phase 2.

-- Alessandro Margara, Guido Salvaneschi, On the Semantics of Distributed Reactive Programming: the Cost of Consistency, accepted in IEEE Transactions on Software Engineering, 2018.
-Preprint available soon.
+- Alessandro Margara, Guido Salvaneschi, On the Semantics of Distributed Reactive Programming: the Cost of Consistency, accepted in IEEE Transactions on Software Engineering, TSE 2018.

 - Ragnar Mogk, Lars Baumgärtner, Guido Salvaneschi, Bernd Freisleben, Mira Mezini, Fault-tolerant Reactive Programming, accepted at ECOOP 2018.

 - Pablo Graubner, Artur Sterz, Christoph Thelen, Michael Körber, Guido Salvaneschi, Mira Mezini, Bernhard Seeger and Bernd Freisleben, Multimodal Complex Event Processing on Mobile Devices, accepted at DEBS 2018.

 - Manisha Luthra, Boris Koldehofe, Pascal Weisenburger, Guido Salvaneschi and Raheel Arif, TCEP: Adapting to Dynamic User Environment by Enabling Transitions between Operator Placement Mechanisms, accepted at DEBS 2018.

 - My project “Distributed Systems Development with Multitier Reactive Programming” financed by DFG with 200k EUR.

 I’m an assistant professor at TU Darmstadt, where I’m leading the Reactive Software Systems group.

 - Programming models for distributed systems and security.

 - Reactive applications, (distributed) event processing, functional reactive programming.